Medicaid Law: What Are Policies Versus Law and Why Does It Matter?

 You cannot and should not be punished for violating suggestions, policy, or nonbinding, interpretative statements.
 You should not be punished for not “treating others how you would like to be treated.” – That is not a law.

 It is important to know the distinction because, apparently, those in charge of our Medicaid program, at times, do not.

-Posted on October 25, 2016, in "Single State Agency", Administrative code, Administrative Remedies, Alleged Overpayment, Appeal Rights, Appealing Adverse Decisions, Audits, DHHS, Knicole Emanuel, Legislation, Medicaid, Medicaid Appeals, Medicaid Attorney, Medicaid Contracts, Medicaid Providers, Medicaid Reimbursement, NC, North Carolina, OAH, Petitions for Contested Cases, Provider Medicaid Contracts and tagged administrative code, Department of Health and Human Services, DHHS, Division of Medical Assistance, DMA, DMA Clinical Policies, Electronic signature policy, Law versus policy, Medicaid, Medicaid Billing Guide, Medicaid policy, Medicaid procurement agreement, Medicaid rules, Medicaid Services, N.C.
+Posted on October 25, 2016, in "Single State Agency", Administrative code, Administrative Remedies, Alleged Overpayment, Appeal Rights, Knicole Emanuel, Legislation, Medicaid, Medicaid Appeals, Medicaid Attorney, Medicaid Contracts, Medicaid Providers, Medicaid Reimbursement, Medicare and Medicaid Provider Audits, NC, NC DHHS, North Carolina, OAH, Petitions for Contested Cases, Provider Appeals of Adverse Decisions for Medicare and Medicaid, Provider Medicaid Contracts and tagged administrative code, Department of Health and Human Services, Division of Medical Assistance, DMA, DMA Clinical Policies, Electronic signature policy, Law versus policy, Medicaid, Medicaid Billing Guide, Medicaid policy, Medicaid procurement agreement, Medicaid rules, Medicaid Services, N.C.
 Gen. Stat.
-150B, Provider contract, Provider Medicaid contract, Rule-making process.
+150B, NC DHHS, Provider contract, Provider Medicaid contract, Rule-making process.
 Bookmark the permalink.
 Leave a comment.